-Omis, Croatia a seaside town 25km south of Split, is nestled at the base of the Dinara Mountain where the Cetina River flows into the sea.
+Omis, Croatia – a seaside town 25km south of Split – is nestled at the base of the Dinara Mountain where the Cetina River flows into the sea.
 With an inviting coastline, picturesque walled city and striking mountains, we understand why it has been nicknamed the Omis Riviera.
-However, we weren’t there for sunbathing or café sipping.
+However, we weren’t interested in sunbathing, café sipping or any other sea-level Omis, Croatia things to do.
 We had one activity planned: hiking to Starigrad Fortress in Omis.

-The steep climb against the side of the sheer rock mountain was vigorous, but was well-rewarded with sweeping views over the town and sea.
-It was also amazingly protected from the wind, which made for much better hiking conditions than we had anticipated.
-For 30 minutes, we followed the trail up steps and over rocks, always at an incline, until we came to a sign post that pointed us in the direction of the fortress.
-Flat, but windy, we hiked the last stretch.
+The Starigrad Fortress is one of the many Croatia landmarks along the Adriatic Sea – and the fortress mountain hike is one of the top things to do in Omis.
+The steep climb against the side of the sheer rock mountain is vigorous, but well-rewarded with sweeping views over the town and sea.
+The trail was also amazingly protected from the wind, which made for much better hiking conditions than we had anticipated.
+For 30 minutes, we followed the trail up steps and over rocks, always at an incline, until we came to a sign post that pointed us in the direction of the Omis fortress.
+Flat, but windy, we hiked the last stretch to Fortress Starigrad.

-The 15th century fortress was strategically built on a peak overlooking the town, river and sea, but is overshadowed by taller mountains, as well.
+The 15th century Starigrad Fortress Omis was strategically built on a peak overlooking the town, river and sea, but is overshadowed by taller mountains, as well.
 When we arrived at the fort, the wind was fierce, knocking me over as I climbed the stairs inside.
-We battled the wind in the interior of the fort, looking like the idiot weathermen who report live from the middle of a hurricane.
+We battled the wind in the interior of the Starigrad Omis fort, no doubt looking like the idiot weathermen who report live from the middle of a hurricane.
 Unable to steady myself with my camera, I could only snap a few shots from the top.
 Still, we felt victorious.

-We triumphantly hiked back down to sea level, again protected from the wind, but with the view in front of us this time.
-Knowing that the town was fairly quiet and there were only a few cafes open, we headed straight for the bus stop, where a bus traveling to Split was just pulling up.
+We triumphantly continued our Omis hiking trek back down to sea level, again protected from the wind, but with the view of the sea in front of us this time.
+Knowing that the town was fairly quiet and there were only a few cafes open, we headed straight for the bus stop, where the Split-Omis bus was just pulling up.

-During our visits to Split, we have stayed in two awesome Airbnb Apartments – one inside Diocletian’s Palace and one on Marmontova, the popular pedestrian street, both of which were fabulous.
+During our visits to Split, we stay in Airbnb Apartments.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
 However, for those who prefer staying in traditional accommodations, there are many hotels to choose from in – or close to – the city center.
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip:

 Or These Hostels: